riazhedayati/beautiful-jekyll/_posts/2017-06-23-personalised-markov-chains.md

 ## Final thoughts
 While it was worth a try, it seems that Personalized Markov chains only provides a slight boost in accuracy over a naïve model given this dataset.
-Theoretically the model should perform better in situations where there are almost cyclical or seasonal patterns of repeated buying, which is not the case here.
+Theoretically the model should perform better in situations where there are cyclical or seasonal patterns of repeated buying, which is not the case here.

-Thinking about how I shop for groceries, this outcome makes sense; what I am likely to purchase on my next shopping trip is not necessarily related to what I purchased during my most recent shopping trip.
+Thinking about how I shop for groceries, this outcome makes sense: what I am likely to purchase on my next shopping trip is not necessarily related to what I purchased during my most recent shopping trip.

 If I made Italian food last night and am making Mexican food tonight, that doesn’t mean that every time I make Italian food I will make Mexican food the following night.